-One or two infrared headphones and one remote controller are included if the vehicle is equipped with the DVD entertainment system.
+One or two infrared headphones are included if the vehicle is equipped with the DVD entertainment system.
+Most portable radio headphones work with the rear audio controls.

-For vehicles equipped with the FM/AM/SAT radio with compact disc player, if the rear headphones are turned on, the rear speakers will be disabled.
-The rear passengers can use the wireless headphones to listen to a different media than the front passengers.
-The rear passengers can listen to the same media along with the front passengers or they can listen to a different media.
+For vehicles equipped with the FM/AM/SAT radio with compact disc player, if the rear passengers turn off the rear speakers and are using headphones they may choose to listen to a different media than the front passengers.
+The rear passengers can listen to the radio along with the front passengers or they can listen to a CD or SAT radio (if so equipped).